linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

 Metabase is now accessible on the browser on your Linode's public IP address.

-1. The first access will take some time because the MySQL database needs to migrate:
+1. The first time you try to access, it will take some time because the MySQL database needs to migrate:

     ![Metabase Load Screen](/docs/assets/metabase/metabase-load.png)